UAB-ACM/bash-workshop/readme.md

 ```

 ### __Redirecting a file into `stdin`__
 So we have our test data from last time saved.
 How do we use it?
 We could always copy the contents of our file to our clipboard and paste it into another running program.
 But why would we?
 The `<` operator redirects the file on the right into the `stdin` of the program on the left.
-Now would be a good time to have another program to consume this data.
+Now would be a good time to have such a program to consume our data.

 ----